danmbrown/city-of-whispers/Lists.md

 Factions are described with a Type, a Status, and a Complication.
 These descriptors influence the fiction, but have no mechanical bearing.
 Factions also have one or more Aspects that describe advantages or assets.
 These aspects may be used when rolling [Faction Moves](Moves.md#Faction-Moves).

-### Type (d8)
+### Type (d10)
 1. Sect - United by religion or creed
 2. Family - United by familial commitments
 3. Enclave - United by ethnic or cultural commonalities
 5. Cabal - United by political views
-6. Company - Contracted to contribute to an enterprise
+6. Company - Partnership in a commercial enterprise
 7. Guild - United by a craft
 8. Mission - United by a cause or calling
 9. Rank - United by common station or position
-10. Syndicate - United by a corrupt business interest
+10. Syndicate - Allied through corrupt business interest
+11. Union - United by common occupation

 ### Status (d8)